MarzouguiAhmed9/MarzouguiAhmed9/README.md

 ## 👤 Profile

-Final-year engineering student in **IT Infrastructure & Cloud Computing**, seeking a **6‑month full-time graduation internship (Cloud / DevOps) starting December 2025**.
-Passionate about platform engineering, infrastructure automation, secure software supply chains, GitOps, and observability-driven operations.
-Experienced in building resilient delivery pipelines, container platforms, and standardized cloud architectures.
+Final-year Engineering student in IT Infrastructure and Cloud Computing, seeking a 6-month internship starting January 2026.
+Skilled in automating CI/CD pipelines, cloud infrastructure, microservices, and ML workflows, with a proven focus on building secure, reliable, and scalable systems that optimize project lifecycles and drive operational efficiency

 - 📍 Tunis, Tunisia
 - 📱 +216 58 911 742